Solo Swims of Ontario Inc.![]()

 years and 116 days, the oldest person to cross Lake Ontario.
 His accomplishment as the

-oldest conqueror of the lake still stands in 2004 - i.e. 47 years later.
-The longevity of his
+oldest conqueror of the lake still stands in 2009.
+The longevity of his record further

-record further emphasizes the magnitude of his achievement back in 1957.
-He completed
+emphasizes the magnitude of his achievement back in 1957.
+He completed his swim from

 Prior to his Lake Ontario crossing, Bill had established a long and significant history of swimming, both as a sprinter and as a marathon swimmer.
 Born in the state of New York, Bill appears to have spent most of his life in that state.
 On his letterhead and in many of the swimming programmes, his name appeared as Bill Sadlo, Jr. From those documents, his name is associated with Jackson Heights LI, Corona NY, Whitestone NY, and Coney Island NY.
+In a 2109 WOWSA newsletter, Bill was reported to have crossed Lake Erie at age 52 in a 31.7-mile race from Point Pelee Park to Sandusky, Ohio in 15 hours 30 minutes.
 Bill died in August 1959 at age 59; however, in the previous year, he placed third out of

 10 competitors where only seven finished in the second annual, 13.5 mile, Lake